Topics on this page:

 Maybe that is one reason why children who are left handed are conditioned to use their right hand.

-Bare Feet and Cool Floors
+Bare Feet

 Most Indonesians take their shoes or sandals off before entering a house.
-That makes perfect sense, because going barefoot on the cool floor tiles is far more comfortable in a tropical climate than harassing your feet with shoes and socks.
+That makes perfect sense, because going barefoot on the cool floor tiles is far more comfortable in a tropical climate than choking your feet with shoes and socks.

-At home families prefer to sit on mats on the floor.
+When at home families prefer to sit on mats on the floor.
 That's how they relax, watch TV, chat with friends, eat and drink and sometimes even sleep.

 However, when you are invited to someone's house, you will likely be received in the guest room where you formally sit on chairs (but with bare feet).